DataDog/hiring-engineers/answers.md

 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-For me the easiest way to do it is with curl because there's no dependencies on any python libraries.
+For me the quickest way to do it is with curl because there's no dependencies on any python libraries.
 You can "cheat" and just make a dashboard, do a GET using the api then take a few things out of the JSON and POST it back with a different name